- Course length

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-Ideally, you should be in relevant employment or voluntary work for a minimum of 8 hours per week.
+Ideally, you should be currently in relevant employment or voluntary work for a minimum of 8 hours per week.
+All students are required to complete an overall minimum requirement of 175 hours across two semesters.
+The Hired@UCB team will support successful applicants who are not able to secure an appropriate role during enrolment.

 Optional Modules (choose 2):